lachrist/openai-latex-assistant/README.md

-# openai-latex-assistant
+# vscode-latex-assistant

-LaTeX assistant writer in vscode
+Assistant writer for LaTeX in Visual Studio Code.